Yasiyass/A-BERT-Transformer-COVID19-Q-A-System/README.md

-# A-BERT-Transformer-COVID19-Q-A-System
+# A-BERT-Transformer-COVID19-Question-Answering-System
-Covid Q&amp;A System A question answering system for information about the Covid-19 pandemic, powered by BERT transformer models and BART text summarization.
+ A question answering system for information about the Covid-19 pandemic, powered by BERT transformer models and BART text summarization.

 Features